bitovi/academy/src/technology-consulting/consultant-vs-technologist.md

 Questions to reflect:

 - How do you ensure that project documentation is clear, comprehensive, and accessible to all team members?
 What best practices do you follow?

-#### Organize workshops and brainstorming sessions

-Organizing workshops and brainstorming sessions facilitates collaborative planning and problem-solving.

-- **Collaborative workshops:** Arrange workshops to collaboratively define project scope, set milestones, and identify risks.
-Use these sessions to encourage team involvement and generate new ideas.
-Employ facilitation techniques to ensure productive discussions.
-- **Brainstorming techniques:** Employ various brainstorming techniques to foster creativity and innovative problem-solving.
-Use methods like mind mapping, the six thinking hats, and the Delphi technique to generate and evaluate ideas.

-Tips and techniques:

-- **Facilitation techniques:** Use facilitation techniques like the "6 Thinking Hats" or "Round Robin" to encourage participation and generate diverse ideas during workshops.
-- **Brainstorming tools:** Use digital tools like Miro or MURAL for virtual brainstorming sessions, allowing for real-time collaboration and idea generation.

-Questions to reflect:

-- Describe a time when a brainstorming session led to innovative solutions for a project.
-What methods did you use to foster creativity?
-- How do you handle situations where workshops or brainstorming sessions go off track or fail to produce desired outcomes?
-Provide an example and explain your approach.

-#### Establish feedback mechanisms

-Establishing feedback mechanisms ensures continuous improvement and stakeholder satisfaction throughout the project.

-- **Continuous feedback loops:** Set up ongoing feedback mechanisms with stakeholders and team members to monitor progress and morale.
-Use surveys, suggestion boxes, or casual conversations to collect feedback.
-Regularly review and act on this feedback.
-- **Feedback integration:** Act on feedback promptly to make necessary adjustments and improvements to the project plan and execution.
-Document feedback and the resulting changes for transparency and accountability.

-Questions to reflect:

-- How do you ensure that feedback mechanisms are effective and encourage honest input?

-#### Implement monitoring tools

-Implementing monitoring tools helps track progress, manage resources, and make data-driven decisions.

-- **Project management tools:** Use project management tools (e.g. Jira) to keep track of tasks and milestones.
-Ensure that all team members are proficient in using these tools.
-Provide training if necessary.
-- **Analytics and performance monitoring:** Employ analytics tools to monitor project performance and health, allowing for data-driven decision-making and adjustments.
-Use dashboards and reports to visualize key metrics and track progress.

-Questions to reflect:

-- Can you provide an example of a project where analytics and performance monitoring played a critical role in its success?
-What tools did you use, and how did you interpret the data?

 ### Questions to ask